TerranMechworks/Mech3DotNet/README.md

 1. Review changelog, and add the date
 1. Bump version in `Mech3DotNet/Properties/AssemblyInfo.cs` and `RoundtripTests/Properties/AssemblyInfo.cs`
+1. Update version in `Mech3DotNet/Mech3DotNet.csproj` so that binaries are copied to the output directory
 1. Commit, push, and wait for CI
 1. Create a tag of the version (e.g. `git tag -a v0.1.0 -m "2024-02-10" -s`)
 1. Push the tag (`git push origin v0.1.0`)